agentmorris/MegaDetector/README.md

 The main model that we train and run using tools in this repo is [MegaDetector](megadetector.md), an object detection model that identifies animals, people, and vehicles in camera trap images.
 This model is trained on several hundred thousand bounding boxes from a variety of ecosystems.
 Lots more information &ndash; including download links and instructions for running the model &ndash; is available on the [MegaDetector page](megadetector.md).

-Here's a "teaser" image of what detector output looks like:

-![Red bounding box on fox](images/detector_example.jpg)<br/>Image credit University of Washington.

 This repo does not host the data used to train MegaDetector, but we work with our collaborators to make data and annotations available whenever possible on [lila.science](http://lila.science).
 See the [MegaDetector training data](megadetector.md#can-you-share-the-training-data) section to learn more about the data used to train MegaDetector.

+Here's a &ldquo;teaser&rdquo; image of what MegaDetector output looks like:

+![Red bounding box on fox](images/detector_example.jpg)<br/>Image credit University of Washington.

 # How do I get started?